-- any PILs payment made by the MEU in respect of the part of the taxation year up to and including the date that the transfer takes place or a previous taxation year; - any amount that the MEU has paid as tax under Part III of the TA in respect of the part of the taxation year up to and including the date of the transfer or a previous taxation year; and - any amount that the MEU would be liable to pay under Part I of the ITA in respect of the taxation year if that tax were calculated on the basis that the MEU had no income during the taxation year other than the capital gain, or income under paragraph 14(1)(b) of the ITA in respect of the disposition of eligible capital property, arising on the transfer of the property subject to the transfer tax.
-(Paragraph 14(1)(b) of the ITA was repealed as of December 31, 2016.)
+- any PILs payment made by the MEU in respect of the part of the taxation year up to and including the date that the transfer takes place or a previous taxation year; and - any amount that the MEU has paid as tax under Part III of the TA in respect of the part of the taxation year up to and including the date of the transfer or a previous taxation year.

-Transfers of Electricity Property made to a municipal corporation, a MEU, Hydro One or OPG will be an excluded transfer and thereby exempt from the transfer tax.
+Transfers of Electricity Property made to a municipal corporation, a MEU, Hydro One or OPG, and where the transferee is exempt from tax under the ITA at the time of transfer, the transfer will be an excluded transfer and thereby exempt from the transfer tax.
 Capital gains arising from a transfer of Electricity Property occurring between January 1, 2016 and December 31, 2018 are also exempt from the transfer tax.